EAlexRojas/deliteful/docs/Accordion.md

 * Clicking it using a mouse,
 * Tapping it on a touch screen device,
-* Pressing the SPACE key when the button has keyboard focus.
+* Pressing the SPACE/Enter key when the button has keyboard focus.

-Note: On `singleOpen` mode, clicking, tapping or pressing the SPACE key on the button of the open panel, doesn't has any effect.
+Note: On `singleOpen` mode, clicking, tapping or pressing the SPACE/Enter key on the button of the open panel, doesn't has any effect.
 Same thing on `multipleOpen` mode when there's only one open panel.
 In both case, in order to keep at least one panel open at a time.

 <a name="events"></a>